Soojin-Lee0819/connectionsLab/Week2/README.md

 ### Overview

-For week 2, I learnt how to make interactions using Javascript.
-Inspired by my Notion planner that I use everyday to stay productive, I created an interactive To-do-list for this week's assignment.
-I wanted to create a weekly To-do-list page with a motivational quotes on top.
-This project has two main user-interactivity.
-First is the slideshow click for the motivational quote, and the second is the user-input function for the to-do list.
+For week 2, I learned how to make interactions using Javascript.
+Inspired by my Notion planner that I use everyday to stay productive, I created an interactive To-do List page for this week's assignment.
+I wanted to create a weekly To-do-list page, similar to the notion page I am using, with a motivational quote slideshow on top.
+This project has two main user-interactivity; the slideshow click, and the user-input .

 <img src="images/soojinplanner.png" width="600">